Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Heating and cooling of the solar outer atmosphere

 \section{Heating and cooling of the solar outer atmosphere}

-The motions of the Sun's near-surface convection are a good fraction of the local sound speed, and thereby they generate a lot of acoustic power.
-Waves at frequencies below $\omega_{\rm a}$ are trapped inside the Sun and can, in resonance patterns, set up one of millions of p-modes.
+The motions of the Sun's \indexit{solar!atmosphere!heating}near-surface convection are a good fraction of the local sound speed, and thereby they generate a lot of acoustic power.
+Waves at frequencies below the acoustic \indexit{acoustic cutoff frequency}cutoff \indexit{cutoff frequency}frequency $\omega_{\rm a}$ (defined in Activity~\ref{act:acousticcutoff}) are trapped inside the Sun and can, in resonance patterns, set up one of millions of $p$-modes.
 But because the solar atmosphere above the surface has a temperature reversal into the chromosphere and corona, some degree of tunneling occurs, while higher-frequency waves can simply propagate upward through the atmosphere.
 All such waves steepen as they move into lower-density regions.
 The enhanced radiative losses during compression phases as well as dissipation through heating in the developing shocks together cause energy conversion from wave motion into thermal energy.
 Some of the heating of the solar chromosphere is due to such acoustic phenomena.
 However, the most pronounced non-radiative heating occurs at locations where magnetic field penetrates the solar surface.

 Owing to the insulating atmosphere, the magnetic field of the Earth's dynamo couples to the terrestrial magnetosphere only through induction.
 The Sun's magnetic field, in contrast, is directly coupled from interior to atmosphere through the conduction of the plasma throughout.
 Consequently, the movements of the plasma in the convective envelope, from meridional circulation all the way down to sub-granular motions, drive processes in the solar atmosphere from the photosphere out to the distant heliosphere on time scales commensurate to the length scale involved, {\em i.e.,} from a decade down to minutes (Fig.~\ref{figure:solarfieldexamples}).